counterbeing/grunt-sitemap-ping/README.md

+# WORK IN PROGRESS: JUST MAKING IT WORK NOW!

 # grunt-sitemap-ping

-> Ping Google, Bing, and Ask with your sitemap url.
+> Ping Google and Bing with your sitemap url.